PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

     - `substitute` - The replacement text to substitute in place of the original text.
         - `expand` - Whether to expand variables within the substitute text.
     - `condition`
 - `path`         - Specifies the relative path, under the destination folder, of the file to be modified.
 - `encoding`     - Specifies the encoding of the file, see `Content Element: Common` for possible values.
 If you do not specify an encoding, ASCII encoding will be used.
-- `condition`
+- `condition`    - Used to determine whether a directive is executed.
+If the condition (a PowerShell expression) evaluates to true, it will execute.
+- `openInEditor` - Specifies whether the file should be opened in the editor (true) after scaffolding or not (false).
+The PowerShell extension for Visual Studio Code honors this setting.

 Here is a simple example of the modify element, using a regular expressions: